d/orca-notes/RefPtr.md

 void OwnsParam(owner<T*> t, int ...)
 ```

+Hint: parameters that are unconditionally released are taking unnecessary ownership.
+We can optimize them away in a second pass.
+We have about 12 such superfluous owners.
+Maybe a pre-factoring to eliminate them?

 ## base.retPtr
 A function parameter that never has `Release` called on it is a pointer, i.e. we annotate it as